Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 Facebook CEO Mark Zuckerberg will face Congress in two separate hearings this week, as his company grapples with intense scrutiny over privacy and security on the social media site.
 It will be Zuckerberg's first appearance on Capitol Hill.

-Both hearings are expected to be lengthy spectacles following in a long tradition of widely televised congressional inquisitions into corporate scandals — like the 1994 testimony of tobacco CEOs, the probe into steroids in baseball in 2005 and the interrogation of banking executives after the 2008 economic crash.
+Both hearings are expected to be lengthy spectacles following in the long tradition of widely televised congressional inquisitions into corporate scandals — like the 1994 testimony of tobacco CEOs, the probe into steroids in baseball in 2005 and the interrogation of banking executives after the 2008 economic crash.

 Here are five points to know to before the Facebook hearings get underway.